 Operational Impact:

 Vision systems verify vial fill levels, detect contaminants, and confirm labeling and serialization.
-3D cameras measure volumes, while OCR and barcode reading ensure correct identification of products.
+3D cameras measure volumes, while OCR and barcode reading ensure the correct identification of products.

 Operational Impact:

-Machine vision inspects components for code reading, homologation markings , part absence/presence, surface defects, dimensional accuracy, and assembly correctness.
+Machine vision inspects components for code reading, homologation markings, part absence/presence, surface defects, dimensional accuracy, and assembly correctness.
 Robotic systems use visual feedback for precise installation and alignment in production lines.

 Operational Impact: